Ethernet/IP Tester

 BERT Results (with LEDs)

-PacketExpert™ analyzes the received BER pattern and provides various vital measurements such as Bit Error Rate, Bit Error Count, Bit Error Seconds, Sync Loss Count, Sync Loss Seconds, Error Free Seconds, No Rx Data Count/Seconds, and Bert Status.
+PacketExpert™ analyzes the received BER pattern and displays key performance measurements including Bit Error Rate (BER), Bit Error Count, Bit Error Seconds, Sync Loss Count, Sync Loss Seconds, Error-Free Seconds, No Rx Data Count/Seconds, and overall BERT Status.
+These results provide immediate visibility into link stability and transmission integrity during BER testing.

 All Port BERT - Results